News 22 October 2024

 Specifics

-Marte de Leeuw is the enthusiastic new Project Manager Innovation at LIBIS (KU Leuven).
+Marte De Leeuw is the enthusiastic new Project Manager Innovation at LIBIS (KU Leuven).
 As a former software developer, she has a broad technical background that she now happily utilises in a more high-level role.
 Seeing how she loves connecting with people from all over the world and across many different disciplines, participating in international projects like RESILIENCE is like a dream come true.

 PPT presentation